Breinify/brein-api-library-ios/README.md

 #### Method applicationWillTerminate

-When the App terminates we pass this information in order to do some housekeeping.
+When the App terminates we provide this information in order to do some housekeeping.

 ```Swift
 func applicationWillTerminate(_ application: UIApplication) {